francescoraves483/openwrt-v2x/README.md

 A patch to the iPerf 2 network measurement tool is included, enabling support to the 4 MAC layer EDCA queues.
 The -A option, which is client specific, can now be used to specify a traffic class at which the outcoming flow should be sent at (-A BK or -A BE or -A VI or -A VO).
 Not specifying any traffic class leaves the options as if a standard iPerf 2 package was used (i.e. effectively using AC_BE).

-Inside the "testedplatform" folder you will also find a pre-compiled image (the one which we used for most, if not all, our tests), targeted at x86_64 systems and in particular at the APU1D boards.
-It can be used in case you encounter problems with the compilation and you need a readily available image.
-It may also work on other x86_64 platforms, but it has not been tested.

-**Warning: the "testedplatform" images are still including OpenWrt 18.06.1.
-New pre-compiled images with OpenWrt 21.02.1 are coming soon.**

 In order to build the system:
 * Clone the default branch (OpenWrt-V2X-21.02.1) of the repository with git clone on a Linux machine (Linux Mint 18 and 19, Ubuntu 18 LTS and 20 LTS have been successfully tested):
 ```